-Volatility clustering describes the tendency for market turbulence and market calm to arrive in streaks rather than as evenly scattered observations.
-In a broader volatility and stress environment, markets often spend multiple sessions or periods in a similar intensity state before shifting meaningfully.
+Volatility clustering is the tendency for high-volatility and low-volatility conditions to persist in streaks rather than appear as evenly scattered observations.
+Within a broader volatility and stress environment, markets often remain in a similar intensity state across multiple sessions or periods before conditions reset meaningfully.

-That makes volatility clustering a pattern in how volatility is distributed through time, not just a statement that prices move.
-A single large swing can be dramatic without establishing a cluster.
-The concept becomes meaningful when elevated or subdued movement persists across neighboring periods strongly enough to form a recognizable patch of instability or calm.
+It describes a persistence pattern inside volatility, not a directional forecast and not a single dramatic move.
+A sharp swing can be important without establishing a cluster.
+The concept becomes meaningful when elevated or subdued movement keeps repeating strongly enough to form a recognizable patch of instability or calm.

 Core Characteristics of Volatility Clustering